kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 I notice that data import is rarely given more than a paragraph of thought in tutorials for beginners.
 That is perhaps unsurprising: no one’s entering the field for the non-stop thrill-ride of replacing blanks with NaNs, or the glorious mysteries of the [SRA format](https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/).

 Yet, easeful data acquisition is fundamental to the rest of the learning process.
 A new coder who gets frustrated with the data download process can quickly lose faith in their abilities, and quit the process before they’ve even begun.
-Also - this is very important - it turns out that you absorb the material much more deeply when you’re actually curious about the analysis you’re doing.
+Also - this is very important - it's easier to absorb the solution when you actually <i>care about the problem</i>.

 There are two challenges, then: how do you find data that you care about?
 And how can you get it into R or Python as quickly and as neatly as possible?

-Here, I’ve assembled some public datasets and resources to help lower the first hurdle in your analysis projects.
-I’ll devote a separate section to genomics data, since I've spent quite a bit of time searching around for those.
+Here, I’ve assembled some public datasets and resources to help lower these hurdles in your first analysis projects.
+I’ll devote a separate section to genomics data, since I've personally spent a lot of time searching in vain for the links to raw paper data.

 Click the corresponding link if you’re looking for...